VideoOverIP

 VideoOverIP is a remote desktop protocol developed by Texas-based, desktop virtualization and cloud computing company VDIworks.

-VideoOverIP is similar in many ways to traditional remoting protocols, such as RDP or VNC, but provides a number of additional features that benefit users in Desktop Virtualization or VDI environments.
-VideoOverIP is currently supported on Microsoft Windows XP, Vista, and 7 hosts, with full support for Microsoft Windows Embedded clients and Apple iPad devices, as well as beta support for Linux systems.
+VideoOverIP is similar in many ways to traditional remote access protocols, such as Remote Desktop Protocol (RDP) or Virtual Network Computing (VNC), but provides a number of additional features that benefit users in Desktop Virtualization or VDI environments.
+VideoOverIP is currently supported on Microsoft Windows XP, Windows Vista, and Windows 7 hosts, with full support for Microsoft Windows Embedded clients and Apple iPad devices, as well as beta support for Linux systems.

 The protocol has been developed in C++ and incorporates a number of features for the efficient transport of remote desktop data across the network.
-For example, the protocol employs change detection which allows it to isolate changes on screen at the sender, thus reducing the amount of pixel data that has to be transported.
-Similarly, numerous techniques are employed to automatically sense the type of application running on the sender side so that the appropriate codecs and compression levels can be employed.
+For example, the protocol employs change detection, which allows it to isolate changes on the screen at the sender's end, thereby reducing the amount of pixel data that needs to be transported.
+Similarly, numerous techniques are utilized to automatically detect the type of application running on the sender's side, ensuring that the appropriate codecs and compression levels are employed.

+Modes of Operation

 VideoOverIP supports two modes of operation which determine how it captures video information from the source: